-Cube has no employees (2022: nil), 7.4 full time equivalents are employed by GPHA and recharged.
+Cube has no employees (2023: nil).

 Statement of responsibilities of the directors

 The directors are responsible for preparing the strategic report, the directors' report and the financial statements in accordance with applicable law and regulations.

 The Companies Act 2006 requires the directors to prepare financial statements for each financial year.
 The directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
 The directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.